On the Propagation of Low-Rate Measurement Error to Subgraph Counts in Large Networks: Appendix

-Through a series of arguments (the result for each of which is presented as a separate proposition in the Supplementary Materials), we are able to show the following.
-First, that
+Note that (\ref{majorcase}) is defined by three key terms, while (\ref{majorcase2}) has the same three, augmented by the addition of a fourth, i.e., $\left|H\left(m+1\right)-H\left(m\right)\right|$.
+Through a series of arguments (the result for each of which is presented as a separate proposition in the Supplementary Materials), we are able to control each of these terms as follows.
+First, we show that